Lazarus404/Lazarus404.github.io/quality-management/charts/c.md

 <a href="/quality-management">&#x2190; Back to Quality Management</a>

-A c chart is used when we're looking a the `number of defects` and the properties of interest are `constant`.
+A c chart is used when we're looking a the `number of defects` and the sample size is `constant`.
 For instance, you may be tallying the number of cracks in products that are otherwise identical.
 This is where c charts are useful.

 ## Control Limits